 Wolf spiders are black or dark brown, and depending on the species, may or may not have yellow, gray, or cream colored markings.
 Wolf spiders have three rows of eyes; four small eyes on the bottom row, two large eyes in the middle row, and two medium eyes on the top row.
 They have robust bodies that are covered in hair and 8 spiny legs that allow them to run very quickly.
 Their bodies grow to be between 3/8 and 1-3/8 of an inch in length.
 Females grow larger than the males.

 Where are wolf spiders found?

 Outside, wolf spiders hide underneath rocks, in woodpiles, in leaves and grass, and around landscaping ties.
-Wolf spiders often enter homes, businesses and outbuildings by accident while out hunting for prey.
+Wolf spiders often enter homes, businesses and outbuildings of the Quad Cities by accident while out hunting for prey.
 They may also intentionally enter homes when the weather becomes cold to find a warm, safe shelter.

 What do wolf spiders eat?

 Unlike other types of spiders that create webs, wolf spiders hide under objects waiting for insects to come along.
 Once one comes along, they will chase after it to feed.